top

 New Testament Sacrifice

 This is a beautiful picture of what Jesus Christ does for us.
-Both of the goats represent Jesus – the lamb who was slain for us, and the one who takes away the sins of the world:
+Both of the goats represent Jesus—the lamb who was slain for us, and the one who took away the sins of the world:

-• “Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted” (Isaiah 53:4).
+• “Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.”
+(Isaiah 53:4, ESV).

 We live in a day when our high priest, Jesus, has already presented the sacrifice of his own blood to the father, to make atonement for our sins.
 Christ has wiped out all our transgressions, never to be remembered against us.
 So, for us, the work of atonement is finished.